Mitron: Production

 It is a remake of the 2016 Telugu film Pelli Choopulu.
 The film was shot in various cities of Gujarat including Ahmedabad, Surat, Vadodara and Siddhpur.

 Soundtrack

 Tanishk Bagchi, Yo Yo Honey Singh, Vayu, Sameer Uddin, Lijo George-DJ Chetas, Shaarib-Toshi and Abhishek Nailwal composed the soundtrack of the film.
 Yo Yo Honey Singh, Atif Aslam, Darshan Raval, Jubin Nautiyal, Sonu Nigam, Nikhita Gandhi, Bappi Lahiri and Raja Hasan rendered their voice for the soundtrack of the film.
 Lyrics are written by Hommie Dilliwala, Vayu, Tanishk Bagchi, Kumaar, Kalim Shaikh and Akshay Verma.

 Bagchi recreated the song "Chalte Chalte Yoon Hi Koi" from the 1972 film Pakeezah, in the voice of Atif Aslam.
 He was criticized by many people, including Lata Mangeshkar, the singer of the original song.
+The song Sanedo is inspired by Gujarati folk style, Sanedo.